-Carbohydrates are organic compounds that are made up of carbon, oxygen, and hydrogen.
-One of the easiest ways to classify carbohydrates is based on their chain length.
+Carbs are organic compounds that are made up of carbon, oxygen and hydrogen.
+One of the easiest ways to classify them is by their chain length.

-Monosaccharide – the simplest form of carbohydrate and the basic units that make up all other carbohydrates.
+Monosaccharide – the simplest form of carbohydrate and the basic unit that makes up all others[A1].
 Examples include glucose and fructose.
 Glucose is used in a lot of energy and sport drinks because it’s a readily available form of energy that the body can access quickly.
 Fructose is the main sugar present in fruit.

 Disaccharide – a carbohydrate that contains two monosaccharide units.
 Disaccharides include sucrose, consisting of a glucose and a fructose molecule, which is the form of sugar people are most familiar with as table sugar.
 Lactose is another example, otherwise known as milk sugar.

 Oligosaccharide – a carbohydrate made up of around 3-9 monosaccharide units.
 This group is less well known, and the definition can vary.
 Oligosaccharides often fall under polysaccharides.
 Raffinose is present in beans while oligofructose, a subgroup of inulin, is commonly used in the food industry as a prebiotic.

 Polysaccharide – a carbohydrate consisting of ten or more monosaccharide units.
 Polysaccharides are the most diverse group of carbohydrates.
 They can be further divided into starches and fibres.
 Starches, like the other carbohydrate groups, contain units that are joined by alpha glycosidic bonds.
 This means the enzymes in the body can break these bonds creating monosaccharides and disaccharides that can be absorbed in the small intestine.
 Polysaccharides often act as energy stores; many plants, such as potatoes and wheat, are made of starches that vary in structure.
 In humans glycogen is an important storage molecule.